Broadcast Pioneers Luncheon

 Wednesday, February 21, 2007

-For nearly 2 decades, Broadcast Pioneers member Dom Giordano has been one of the Philadelphia region’s most popular and respected talk show hosts.
-In his broadcasting career, Dom has interviewed the leading public figures and newsmakers in the country, including Jay Leno, Vice President Dick Cheyney, presidential adviser Dick Morris, Director Rob Reiner, football coaching legend Joe Paterno, and former presidents Jimmy Carter and George Bush, to name a few.
+For over a quarter of a century, Broadcast Pioneers member Dom Giordano has been one of the Philadelphia region’s most popular and respected talk show hosts.
+In his broadcasting career, Dom has interviewed the leading public figures and newsmakers in the country, including Jay Leno, Vice President Dick Cheyney, presidential adviser Dick Morris (now a WPHT talk host himself), Director Rob Reiner, football coaching legend Joe Paterno, and former presidents Jimmy Carter and George Bush, to name a few.
 Covering a wide variety of topics and issues, Dom blends his common-sense philosophy with an enjoyable listening style to create a show that’s always informative, enlightening, and thought-provoking.

 Dom began his unique path to broadcasting as an elementary school and high school teacher in school districts throughout Philadelphia and South Jersey, where he received extensive local and national media coverage for his innovative teaching and motivational techniques with his students.
 After becoming a frequent guest on talk shows and news programs for his education expertise, Giordano was hired at WWDB Radio in 1987, becoming the country’s first teacher-turned-talk show host at a major broadcast market.
-After a successful career at WWDB, Dom joined WPHT Radio (1210 AM) in 2000.
+After a successful career at WWDB, Dom joined WPHT Radio (1210 AM) in 2000 and has been there ever since.

 In 1995, Dom became the first Philadelphia broadcaster to be named one of the Top 100 Most Influential Talk Show Hosts in America by Talkers Magazine, the leading trade publication of the talk radio industry.
 Dom has been selected for the national “Top 100” list four additional times in 1996, 1997, 1998, and 1999.